 If your claim is denied, in whole or in part, you will receive written notification from VSP including the reasons for denial.
 If you do not agree with the denial you may then submit a written request to VSP for reconsideration within 180 days from the date you received the denial.
 Any request for reconsideration should include documents or records in support of your appeal.
 VSP will provide a written response to the appeal within 30 days after it is received.

 Any request to VSP should be sent to the following address:

-Vision Service Plan See the brochure from

-Member Appeals VSP and "Claims and

-3333 Quality Drive Appeals Procedures" in

-Rancho Cordova, CA 95670 this booklet.
+Vision Service Plan Member Appeals 3333 Quality Drive Rancho Cordova, CA 95670 (800) 877-7195

-(800) 877-7195